 It can be a blissful occasion and a union of tantalizing flavors that complement each other in Wine and Chocolate Pairing, a.k.a.
 Cocoa-Vino matrimony.
 As February has been deemed the month of all things hearts and cupids and you are

 guilted compelled by the lure of commercialization to purchase that glossy red box of confectionary delights and a glistening bottle of wine to accompany, take note!
 Not all Cocoas will play nice with all Vinos…and vice versa.

 Tis the Season for sitting near the fireplace while the tree is lit and glistening and sipping on a steaming hot mug of mulled wine.
 (If fireplace is missing, download fireplace app on your phone now.
 Proceed…)

-Making your own wine at home isn’t as complicated as it sounds.
+Make your own wine!
+It isn’t as complicated as it sounds.
 In fact, you don’t even need to go out and buy an expensive starter kit.
 With a few essentials, some yummy fruit and patience, you can have yourself some great tasting wine that was made by your own hands, or feet! (if you’re going old school ;))

 Not only are home wine cellars a classy and elegant addition to your home, but they are super practical for keeping and maintaining a great tasting wine collection.
-Before you begin construction on your own cellar, here are 10 things to ask yourself:
+Before you begin construction on your DIY Wine Cellar, here are 10 things to ask yourself: